 - Plasmonics / Surface-Enhanced Raman scattering nanoprobes for medical diagnostics

 - NanoBiosensors for real-time monitoring of molecular pathways in single cells

 - Biochips for the detection of diseases at the point-of-care and global health

 - NanoImaging / Near-field scanning microscopy for bioimaging

 - HyperSpectral Imaging (optical biopsy) for cancer diagnosis

 - Cancer Diagnostics

 - Acoustics & Photoacoustics ultrasound technologies for medical diagnostics

-Our lab are located in the Fitzpatrick Center (FCIEMAS) and French Family Science Center, both situated on Duke University West Campus.
+Our laboratories are located in the Fitzpatrick Center (FCIEMAS) and the French Family Science Center, both situated on Duke University West Campus.